AdobeDocs/commerce-cloud-service.en/help/cloud-guide/test/debug.md

 1. Use SSH to log in to the remote Integration, Staging, or Production environment.

-1. Enter `who` to view a list of SSH sessions.
+1. View a list of SSH sessions: `who`

 1. View existing SSH sessions by user.
 Be careful to not affect a user other than yourself!